bruno-lang/bruno-lang.github.io/glossary/index.md

 [formal](http://en.wikibooks.org/wiki/Effective_Reasoning/Informal_and_Formal_Reasoning)
 or [deductive reasoning](http://en.wikipedia.org/wiki/Deductive_reasoning)
 that can be applied in a local context.
-Everything that has to be reasoned about is direcly present.
+Everything that has to be reasoned about is directly present.
 All consequences of any deduction will directly only affect the local context itself.
 Correct reasoning becomes possible without taking the _outside world_ into account.
+The process of reasoning is simplified by reducing the number of significant aspects and the impossibility of missing aspects that are unrepresented in the local context.

 ### Operative Modularisation